 According to the Ministry of Interior, the individual assessment requested for the purpose of the restriction of freedom of movement is done based on personal circumstances such as belonging to vulnerable group (unaccompanied child, person with disability, health problems, family relations) as well as based on behaviour of the applicant for international protection and his or her attitude towards the House Rules of the Reception Centre for Applicants for International Protection.

 In practice applicants are usually detained where they request international protection after having been issued with a deportation order and situations where they have left or attempted to leave Croatia before the completion of the procedure for international protection.

-In 2021, the Ombudperson conducted one investigative proceedings in regard to preventing access to international protection in the reception center for foreigners.
+In 2021, the Ombudsperson conducted an investigative proceeding in regard to preventing access to international protection in the reception centre for foreigners.

 Article 54(5) LITP.

 Croatian Law Centre, The Croatian Asylum System in 2022 – National Report.
 The report was prepared as part of the project “Legal Assistance and Capacity Building for Access to Territory and Asylum in Croatia“, with financial support of the UNHCR Croatia: available in English at: https://bit.ly/434T7RL.

 Information provided by the Ministry of Interior, 28 January 2019.

 Croatian Law Centre: The Croatian Asylum System In 2021 – National Report, The report was prepared as part of the project “Access to the territory and the asylum system in Croatia – legal support and capacity building” with the financial support of UNHCR; available in Croatian at: https://bit.ly/3NgBDfc and in English at: https://bit.ly/3NBvVpC.